astroHaoPeng/SPACEofPHD/source/cv/index.md

 ## Others

 {% note info %}
-`(J)` Peng, H., Yan, D., Xu, S., Ouyang, T., 2016.
-Linear stability of double–double orbits in the parallelogram four-body problem.
-Journal of Mathematical Analysis and Applications 433, 785–802. <https://doi.org/10.1016/j.jmaa.2015.08.014>
+`(J)` <mark>Hao Peng</mark>, Duokui Yan, Shijie Xu, and Tiancheng Ouyang, “Linear stability of double–double orbits in the parallelogram four-body problem,” Journal of Mathematical Analysis and Applications, vol. 433, Jan.
+2016, pp. 785–802. [[Link]](http://linkinghub.elsevier.com/retrieve/pii/S0022247X15007416).

 By using a variational method to discover periodic orbits with special symmetries, we are able to determine several groups of new periodic orbits in a specialized four-body problem.
-More further studies are referred to [Prof. Duokui Yan's website](https://scholar.google.com/citations?user=yxL7sJAAAAAJ&hl=en).
+More related studies are referred to [Prof. Duokui Yan's Google Scholar profile](https://scholar.google.com/citations?user=yxL7sJAAAAAJ&hl=en).
 {% endnote %}